 - Increase your site’s load speed

-- Reduce the distractions and unneeded flashy things on your site
+- Reduce the distractions and unneeded flashy things on your site (like sliders and animations)

 - Improve your copy writing and product descriptions

 - Make sure your products have multiple clear and high quality images from various angles

 - Ensure you have contact details easily accessible and available

 - Make sure your site has an SSL and is secure